Kiwi tech star Vend on hiring spree, targets $1b valuation

 Vend costs $129 to $179 per month, indicating the Kiwi startup's annual revenue is in the $39 million to $54m bracket.

-Fala won't say if it's in the black, but he does it will be able to hire its 125 new staff over the next few months without another raise.
+Fala won't say if it's in the black, but he does says it will be able to hire its 125 new staff over the next few months without another raise.

 The company's last big round was a $13m raise in 2016 led by local venture capital outfit Movac, which is the largest single shareholder with a 9 per cent stake.